renpy/renpy/sphinx/source/character_callbacks.rst

     This is true if the dialogue causes an interaction to occur.

 `type`
-    The type of character (e.g. "nvl", "adv", "balloon").
+    The type of character (e.g. "nvl", "adv", "bubble").

 `what`
     The text that is going to be supplied to the what displayable.